SEB-9-BH/react-state-management/updating-complex-state/README.md

 Here's how it works: Upon clicking the button, `addCat()` is called with a predefined cat object.
 Inside `addCat()`, we use the spread operator `...` to create a new array containing all the existing cats and the new one.

-This method ensures we're ***not modifying the original state directly*** but creating a new updated version of it, which is a key practice in state management in React.
-This ensures smooth and predictable state updates.
+This method ensures we're ***not modifying the original state directly*** but creating a brand new version of it shaped exactly how we want.
+This is a key practice in state management in React, which ensures smooth and predictable state updates.

 ```js
   const addCat = (newCat) => {